General Data Security

 Data Security and Segregation at Rest

-To provide the utmost security and privacy of our client data, we maintain dedicated databases and server instances per client into what we call a “client silo”.
+To provide the utmost security and privacy of our client data, we maintain dedicated databases and server instances per client into what we call a “client silo” or firewall.
 Client data is never shared between clients.
-Additionally, all our databases are encrypted and protected using industry standard AES-256 bit encryption.
+In addition to encrypting API traffic from your ATS, Atipica encrypts all internal traffic.
+All our databases are encrypted and protected using the industry standard AES-256 bit encryption.

 We maintain dedicated databases and server instances per client into what we call a “client silo”.
 When a client decides to end a contract with us, their “client silo” will be completely destroyed.